-- Spin up a virtual server on Vultr.
+- Spin up a virtual server on Linode.

-Use this link to sign up for an account on Vultr if you would like to support us.
+Use this link to sign up for an account on Linode if you would like to support us.
 It costs you nothing additional.
-To establish your account on Vultr, click the verification link in the email and link your credit card or PayPal account.
-An initial deposit of $10 is recommended.
+To establish your account on Linode, click the link in the verification email and link your payment information.

-Then, click “Servers” on the left sidebar to begin deploying your WireGuard instance.
+Then, click “Linodes” on the left sidebar of the Linde Manager to begin deploying your WireGuard instance.